About WAMY

 7. CAPS (Community Action Programs) - CAPS turned out to be the most controversial part of the package, as it proposed the “maximum feasible participation” by poor people themselves to determine what would help them the most.
 CAPS were a radical departure from how government had run most social reform programs in the past.

-In 1981, President Reagan introduced the Block Grant, which dramatically changed the way federal funding was distributed.
-Programs including Community Action, would now receive funding through the State Office of Community Action/Services and would be under more scrutiny.
-Illinois Community Action now worked more closely with the Illinois Department of Commerce and Economic Opportunity to implement the Community Service Block Grant (CSBG) and worked to build a strong partnership to provide robust services to Illinois’ low-income residents.
+In 1981, President Ronald Reagan introduced the Community Service Block Grant(CSBG), which changed the way federal funding was distributed.
+Programs including Community Action, would now receive funding through the State Office of Community Action/Services.
+WAMY Community Action now worked more closely with the North Carolina Department of Commerce and Economic Opportunity to implement the Community Service Block Grant (CSBG) and worked to build a strong partnership to provide robust services to WAMY’s low-income residents.

 Community Action remains an important safety net for many vulnerable individuals and families.
 Beginning in 2001, Community Action has improved their reporting through the Results Oriented Management and Accountability (ROMA) framework and continuously seeks ways to improve outreach and services.
 The National Community Action Partnership now encourages all Community Action Agencies to embrace the National Standards of Excellence as a pathway to improve and empower agency operations.

-Learn more about about the early years of Community Action in the High Country through this short documentary - Beyond These Hills
+Learn more about about the early years of WAMY Community Action in the High Country through this short documentary - Beyond These Hills

 We have a responsibility to our community and our donors and work hard to ensure long-term sustainability of the organization.